The US tornado season has got off to a strong start. Last

 disaster in US history.

-This year's early season openers came through similar
+This year’s early season openers came through

-geographic areas but avoided high population density
+similar geographic areas but avoided high population

-locations.
-Also, hail wasn't quite so prominent a feature
+density locations.
+Also, hail wasn’t quite so

-conducive to hail formation as it is in April and
+not so conducive to hail formation as it is in April and

 While the tornado activity last week is higher than normal